We have information you must know before you buy the Q7.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 Safety features on all Q7 models include front seat belts with pretensioners and load-limiters, dual front air bags, front side seat-mounted torso air bags, and side-curtain air bags that span all three rows of seats.
 Active safety features include anti-lock four-wheel disc brakes with electronic brake-force distribution (EBD) and brake assist, Hill Descent Control, traction control, electronic stability program with rollover sensing, and quattro all-wheel drive.
-A tire-pressure monitor is also standard.
+A tire-pressure monitor is standard.
 Rear-seat side torso air bags are optional, as is the Audi Side Assist blind spot warning system.

-Crisp side-view styling with articulated fenders and an arching roofline also do much to lessen the generous dimensions of the Q7.
-The newly updated 2010 exterior mirrors and mirror housings are perhaps the largest we've ever seen on a vehicle in this class, which should come in handy when towing.
+Crisp side-view styling with articulated fenders and an arching roofline also do much to visually lessen the generous dimensions of the Q7.
+The newly updated 2010 exterior mirrors and mirror housings are perhaps the largest we've ever seen on a vehicle in this class.
+They should come in very handy when towing.
 Two stylish, full-length metal rails on the roof provide anchor points for accessory crossbars for securing cargo on the roof.
 For 2010, the lower side panels' finish vary from model to model: a contrasting lower panel paint scheme for the V6, full body paint with chrome for the TDI diesel and S line appearance treatment for the top-of-the-line 4.2 V8 quattro models.
 Updated 2010 front and rear bumpers are featured on all models.

-The Q7's rear view is dominated by high-mounted, horizontal taillights with LED illumination and fiber-optic/LED turn signals.
+The Q7's rear view is dominated by updated, high-mounted horizontal taillights with LED illumination and fiber-optic/LED turn signals.
 The cut line for the tailgate sweeps outward around the taillights to become a styling element of its own.

 Lower moldings are rendered in a durable, unpainted, chip-resistant material that is color-keyed to the paint above.
 With the available S-Line appearance package, they are replaced by more aggressively styled lower moldings that are painted to match the body.